Cghlewis/codebook-pkg-comparison/README.md

 I started this table as a way to compare existing r packages that assist in codebook creation.
-The criteria I am looking for include the following variable level metrics (specifically for working with `haven::labelled()` data:
+The criteria I am looking for include the following variable level metrics (specifically for working with `haven::labelled()` data):

 - Name
 - Label